Last Updated On November 16th, 2018

 The Cardano network began development in 2015 and has placed a strong emphasis on cooperation with the developing regulatory environment.
 A major advantage Cardano holds over both Ethereum and Bitcoin is the academic brainpower that supports it—as the only coin with a “scientific philosophy and research-driven approach”, Cardano has partnered with academic institutions around the world to foster research and analysis through a rigorous peer-review process.

-Cardano has large-scale plans to drive adoption in 2018, with the news of upcoming ATM accessibility and Cardano debit cards resulting in a significant price push.
+Cardano has big plans to drive adoption in 2018, with the news of upcoming ATM accessibility and Cardano debit cards resulting in a significant price push.
 With more than 83% of all Cardano coins in circulation and ever-increasing exchange listing penetration, Cardano appears to be positioned for a major breakout over the next few months.